Skip to content

 For more complex situations where you need to merge based on matching columns or perform transformations, Power Query is your friend.
 This tool is built into Excel and allows you to connect to multiple data sources (including other Excel files), clean your data, and combine them according to specified rules.
 Think of it as a super-powered copy-paste with extra smarts.
 To use Power Query, go to the “Data” tab and click “Get & Transform Data.”
 Then, you can choose “From File” to load your Excel spreadsheets.
 Once your data is loaded into the Power Query Editor, you can use features like “Merge Queries” or “Append Queries” to combine the data based on common columns or by stacking them on top of each other.
 But first, you must learn excel.
 Power Query is incredibly flexible and allows you to handle things like different column names, missing values, and data type conversions.
 It can handle large datasets and automate the entire merging process.
 Although it has many advantages, it needs basic excel knowledge.

-See also Work Order Template Excel
+See also Purchase Order Template Excel

 Images References :